 Take a look at the storage space available.
 If you take a lot of gear, snacks or other items with you, you’ll need somewhere to keep it all.
 Not all kayaks have space for a milk crate container, so if that’s what you like to use while fishing, be sure to check first.

 Having a waterproof storage compartment is also essential if you’ll have your phone, camera or other gadgets with you while you fish.
+Having a place to mount attachments is also important.
+We have the best underwater fishing camera reviews here if you’re looking for a great kayak accessory.

 Construction & Durability